David Worrall: Return to Bury

 On 6 August 2009, Worrall rejoined League Two club Bury on loan.
 He scored his first goal in the English Football League in 2–0 win over Lincoln City at Gigg Lane on 26 September.
 The loan deal was made permanent on a free transfer after he signed a two-and-a-half-year contract with Bury on 8 January 2010.
 Manager Alan Knill said that "I think that he will settle in well and hopefully use Bury as a stepping stone for his career.
 He is a good age (19) for us and I think that he can go on to better things".
 He went on to score five goals from 42 appearances as Bury posted a ninth-place finish in 2009–10, just three points outside the play-off places.
-He was named as Bury's Young Player of the Year, and said that though he enjoyed his new position on the wings, he hoped to return to central midfield later in his career after gaining more experience and match awareness.
+He was named Bury's Young Player of the Year and said that though he enjoyed his new position on the wings, he hoped to return to central midfield later in his career after gaining more experience and match awareness.

 He scored two goals from 27 starts and 17 substitute appearances across the 2010–11 campaign as Bury secured promotion with a second-place finish.
 The second of his goals came in Bury's 3–2 win over league leaders Chesterfield on 25 April, a game which confirmed Bury's promotion into League One.
 In October 2011, he signed a contract extension to keep him tied to Bury until June 2014.
-He remained a first-team regular in League One despite short spells of injury and illness, and scored three goals from 45 matches as Bury posted a 14th-place finish in the 2011–12 season.
+He remained a first-team regular in League One despite short spells of injury and illness.
+He scored three goals from 45 matches as Bury posted a 14th-place finish in the 2011–12 season.
 He was voted the club's Player of the Season, and dedicated the award to central midfielders Steven Schumacher and Peter Sweeney.

-The 2012–13 season proved to be a disaster however, as manager Richie Barker left days before the opening day.
-Worrall was then rushed to hospital after colliding with teammate Steven Schumacher in a 2–1 defeat at Doncaster Rovers on 21 August, though initial fears of a broken ankle proved unfounded as a scan showed no serious damage had been done.
+The 2012–13 season proved to be a disaster, however, as manager Richie Barker left days before the opening day.
+Worrall was then rushed to hospital after colliding with teammate Steven Schumacher in a 2–1 defeat at Doncaster Rovers on 21 August.
+However, initial fears of a broken ankle proved unfounded as a scan showed no serious damage had been done.
 Kevin Blackwell was appointed as manager ahead of caretaker Peter Shirtliff, though he was unable to prevent the club from being relegated; Blackwell appointed Worrall as stand-in captain, and Worrall said that "I'm sorry for the gaffer and very disappointed in the people above him".
 Speaking in April 2013, Worrall criticised the club's board of directors, blaming them for the club's relegation and claiming that there had been no communication with the players in regards to the club's precarious financial position.